resbaz/nectar-cloud-lessons/Planning/lesson_III.md

 ##Story

-Anna Prentice has been working on her RStudio server instance for a while.
-And is becoming a little worried that she hasn't done any security upgrades.
+Anna Prentice has found that her Drupal instance is suitable for the publishing that she wants to do.

+But she is becoming a little worried that she hasn't done any security upgrades on it since she launched it.
 She also knows that there are files on the VM that should be backed up off of the machine.
-There is also a data set that she wants to move onto the machine.

-##Task
+Then she

+##Tasks

-The students will relaunch the machine that they shut down in the previous example, then they will ssh into it, create a 'backup', then scp the backup onto the researchers client machine.
-Finally they will scp a file from their machine onto the VM.
+The students will relaunch the machine that they shut down in the previous example, then they will ssh into it, and perform the needed security upgrades.

+Then they will move a file to the computer and back onto their local machine.

+As an advanced task they will make a backup and move it to their local machine.

 ##Covers